TheItCrOw/Sens-Fortress/README.md

 # Overview

 Sen's fortress is a desktop based, open source and completly free password manager, that runs on Windows only (for now).
 It uses the Advanced Encryption Standard (short: AES) in combination with Password-Based Key Derivation Function 2 (short: PBKDF2) for storing data savely on your harddrive, while also implementing other security features, which will be elucidated further down below.

+# Getting started
 ![SensFortress View_EOMMUfUtlv](https://user-images.githubusercontent.com/49918134/74938684-c0c9e480-53ee-11ea-91e0-4b199d202e70.jpg)

+asd